iliapopov17/KEGGaNOG/README.md

 ## Advantages

-1. **Free Access to KEGG Annotations**: Provides KEGG Ortholog (KO) annotations without requiring a KEGG license, making it budget-friendly.
+1. **Free Access to KEGG Annotations:** Provides KEGG Ortholog (KO) annotations without requiring a KEGG license, making it budget-friendly.
-2. **High-Throughput Capability**: Optimized for rapid KO assignment in large-scale datasets, ideal for metagenomics and genomics projects.
+2. **High-Throughput Capability:** Optimized for rapid KO assignment in large-scale datasets, ideal for metagenomics and genomics projects.
-3. **Broad Functional Coverage**: Leverages the extensive eggNOG database to annotate genes across a wide range of taxa.
+3. **Broad Functional Coverage:** Leverages the extensive eggNOG database to annotate genes across a wide range of taxa.

 ## Limitation

-1. **Indirect KO Mapping**: eggNOG-mapper doesn’t directly use the KEGG database, its KO term assignments are inferred through orthologous groups (eggNOG entries).
+1. **Indirect KO Mapping:** `eggNOG-mapper` doesn’t directly use the KEGG database, its KO term assignments are inferred through orthologous groups (eggNOG entries).
 This can sometimes result in less precise annotations.

 ## Tool name background